awsdocs/aws-dms-user-guide/doc_source/CHAP_Monitoring.md

 The total number of change events at a point\-in\-time that are waiting to be applied to the target\.
 Note that this is not the same as a measure of the transaction change rate of the source endpoint\.
 A large number for this metric usually indicates AWS DMS is unable to apply captured changes in a timely manner, thus causing high target latency\.

 **CDCChangesMemorySource**
 Amount of rows accumulating in a memory and waiting to be committed from the source\.
+You can view this metric together with CDCChangesDiskSource\.

 **CDCChangesMemoryTarget**
 Amount of rows accumulating in a memory and waiting to be committed to the target\.
+You can view this metric together with CDCChangesDiskTarget\.

 **CDCChangesDiskSource**
 Amount of rows accumulating on disk and waiting to be committed from the source\.
+You can view this metric together with CDCChangesMemorySource\.

 **CDCChangesDiskTarget**
 Amount of rows accumulating on disk and waiting to be committed to the target\.
+You can view this metric together with CDCChangesMemoryTarget\.

 **CDCThroughputBandwidthSource**
-Network bandwidth for the target in KB per second\.
-CDCThroughputBandwidth records bandwidth on sampling points\.
-If no network traffic is found, the value is zero\.
+Incoming data received for the source in KB per second\.
+CDCThroughputBandwidth records incoming data received on sampling points\.
+If no task network traffic is found, the value is zero\.
 Because CDC does not issue long\-running transactions, network traffic may not be recorded\.

 **CDCThroughputBandwidthTarget**
-Network bandwidth for the target in KB per second\.
-CDCThroughputBandwidth records bandwidth on sampling points\.
-If no network traffic is found, the value is zero\.
+Outgoing data transmitted for the target in KB per second\.
+CDCThroughputBandwidth records outgoing data transmitted on sampling points\.
+If no task network traffic is found, the value is zero\.
 Because CDC does not issue long\-running transactions, network traffic may not be recorded\.

 **CDCThroughputRowsSource**
 Incoming task changes from the source in rows per second\.